misua/AzurePipelines-wordpress/README.md

 - add metrics integration like prometheus+grafana
 - should probably use key vault or better password mgmt system.
 - more code cleanup and using variables
+- added details on adding tls (in ingress.tf)
+- added details on how to

 ## Authors